TankerHQ/quickstart-examples/client/web/tutorial/README.md

 4. Go back to the first tab, edit a new note (say `my message for Bob`) and click on the `share` button.

 5. A list of users pops up.
-Select `bob` and click on `share`
+Select `bob` and click on `share`.

 6. Go back to the first tab, click on the `Refresh` button next to the `Shared with me` panel in the home page.

 7. You should see a `From alice` entry in the list.
 Click on it.

-8. You should the text `my message from Bob` appear.
+8. The text `my message from Bob` should be displayed.

 OK, so far we have demonstrated how users can edit and share notes.

-If you have a look in the `server/data/` directory.
-You will see a directory named after the TrustChain ID with a couple of json file in it.
+If you have a look at the `server/data/` directory, you will see a directory named after the TrustChain ID with a couple of json files in it.

 This represents the data the notepad server knows about.